A Case Of Cheque Bounce

-Suppose you contacted the issuer and you got the information that the bank account now has received some funds to honour the cheque, please note, you can produce the cheque within 90 days since the return memo was issued.
+Suppose you contacted the issuer and you got the information that the bank account now has received some funds to honor the cheque, please note, you can produce the cheque within 90 days since the return memo was issued.

-• Legal procedure
+• Legal Procedure

-In case you choose to bring the defaulter to justice, you can file a case under the Section 138 of the Negotiable Instrument Act.
+In case you choose to bring the defaulter to justice, you can file a case under Section 138 of the Negotiable Instrument Act.
 Please make sure that:

 a) The cheque was written well within the validity period.

 b) Lack of fund was the reason why the bank could not honor it.